fboes/formwerk/README.md

 Refer to the [Formwerk examples page](https://fboes.github.io/formwerk/example/) on live examples as well as their code examples.

+Be aware that changing the attributes of the web components after mounting these to the DOM does not apply any further changes.
+Instead change the _properties_ of the web components.

 ## Attributes

 These additional attributes exists on the Formwerk web components: